mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 # Did I delay my launch to avoid rejection?

-During my two-month limbo between "done" and "launched," a friend asked me if I was afraid to show my product to customers.
+During my two-month limbo between "done" and "launched," a friend asked if I was afraid to show my product to customers.
 Were all these tasks delaying my launch just a way to avoid the possibility of rejection?

 The thought had occurred to me, but I quickly dismissed it.
 I used to work in sales, cold-calling customers and hearing "no" 40 times a day.
 Rejection didn't scare me.

 On launch day, I sat down to write my first cold pitch: an email to a recipe app developer who didn't know me.
 I had to explain why they should integrate my ingredient service into their app.

 For half an hour, I stared at the blank screen, struggling to write anything.
 I had explained my service to friends dozens of times, but this was different.
-There was an imaginary conversation in my head where the customer brushed aside any benefit of my service:
+Each time a potential selling point occurred to me, I imagined the customer's harsh rebuttals:

 >Why is that worth the price you're charging?